5. “Foreigners Around the World”

 And lots of other sterotypes old and new.
 Great issue that had me rolling on the deck of the houseboat where I first read it.
 Too bad we can’t take ourselves less seriously today.
 I’m sure if you could get a picture of one of the current presidential hopefuls reading this issue, it would ruin their political hopes forever!

+I thought it was hilarious, still is.
 Many years ago I asked NL website to put it up, and they did!
 It was there for many years, but no longer.
 Google found it elsewhere.
+So, the question is, why did NL take it down?
+(Hehe)

 Oh, I see my question is answered above.
-“Sometimes available”
+"Sometimes available" Thanks.

 Unfortunately, I think the Flashbacks section has been retired.
 Currently, the most convenient way to read stuff from back issues of the magazine (next to having actual copies of the magazine) is the National Lampoon Complete DVD-ROM.
 Although, as you say, things pop up on the web from time to time.